 The ending of Eureka Seven movie.
 The final scene either takes place in Renton's dream, or the real world merged and connected with Renton's dream.

 The Dreaming in DC's Sandman.
 This place has a huge red-light district, but most stories don't go there.
-There are also individual characters who are nightmares (the Corinthian, Brute, Glob), or wet dreams (Quivering Mary) or even lovely dream places (Fiddler's Green)
+There are also individual characters who are Anthropomorphic Personifications of particular kinds of nightmares (the Corinthian, Brute, Glob), or wet dreams (Quivering Mary) or even lovely dream places (Fiddler's Green)